 Show less

-Northern Gas Networks to carry out essential upgrade/diversion work to maintain a safe and reliable gas supply in Menston, Ilkley
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Southowram, Halifax

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Menston
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in the Halifax area.

-The work will start on 3rd April 2023 and is expected to last for two weeks.
-It has been planned in collaboration with Bradford Council and Leeds Council
+The work will begin on 22 July 2024 and is expected to last for approximately 3 weeks.
+It has been planned in collaboration with Calderdale Council.

 So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

-Chris Nevison, Business Operations Lead for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the local community.
-We want to assure residents and road users that we’ll be working hard to complete this essential scheme as safely and as quickly as possible.”
+Chris Green, Business Operations Lead for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to homes and businesses in Halifax.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.